sryeturu-braze/html-in-app-message-examples/scratch-off/readme.md

 3.  **Upload Assets**: Upload the assets into the drag and drop media library: `back.png`, `front.png`, `script.js`, and `styles.css`.

 5.  **Test**: Ensure the in-app message correctly renders across different devices.

 ## Customization

 Customize the in-app message to match a brand or style

 -  **Card Images**: Use different images for `front.png` and `back.png` images with your own to alter the design of the scratch-off surface and the hidden content.
-For best results, use images with a 9:16 aspect ratio (preferably 800px by 1422px) to optimize for mobile screens.
-                    `front.png` refers to the top most image and `back.png` refers to the image that will be revealed.
+For best results, use images with a 9:16 aspect ratio (preferably 800px by 1422px) to optimize for mobile screens. `front.png` refers to the top most image and `back.png` refers to the image that will be revealed.

+-  **Custom Font**: To use a custom font for the "Close" button text, follow these additional steps:
+    1. Upload a font file to the media library (ex. `my-custom-font.woff`)
+    2. Remove lines 16 and 31 in `index.html` which uncomments the script tag which loads the font
+    3. Set the correct `fontName` by replacing `'CustomFont` with the name of your font (ex. `MyCustomFont.woff`)
+    4. Set the correct `fontUrl` by replacing `'url(custom-font.woff)'` with the url pointing to the uploaded font file (ex. `'url(my-custom-font.woff'`)